MSU basketball player Cassius Winston's brother dies after being hit by train

 Albion, MI (WILX) -- Rising basketball star and Albion student athlete Zachary Winston died Saturday night after he was hit by an oncoming train in Albion.

-Albion Chief of Public Safety Scott Kipp confirmed that Winston died at 8:30 Saturday night when he intentionally stepped onto the tracks in front of the oncoming Amtrack.
+Albion Chief of Public Safety Scott Kipp confirmed that Winston died at 8:30 Saturday night when he intentionally stepped onto the tracks in front of the oncoming Amtrak.

 Kipp said that the investigation did show the incident was intentional after talking to the engineer conducting the Amtrak train and doing follow up interviews.